 Legal Experience & Services

-3 + 10 + 20.
-3 years private marketing consultant specific to forensic psychiatry and forensic psychology expert witnesses, 10 years marketing and practice development for a highly successful forensic psychiatry practice; 20+ years as case manager and paralegal.
+3 + 10 + 20 = 33 years in legal and marketing the legal satellite of Expert Witness practice.
+3 years private marketing consultant with a focus on forensic psychiatry and forensic psychology, and other medical specialties as expert witnesses, 10 years marketing and practice development for a highly successful forensic psychiatry practice; 20+ years as case manager and paralegal.

 See Professional Experience.

 Awards & Honors